Sound of White Noise

 Sound of White Noise is the sixth studio album by American heavy metal band Anthrax, released on May 25, 1993, by Elektra Records.
 It was the band's first album to feature vocalist John Bush, who replaced longtime frontman Joey Belladonna in 1992, and the last studio album with longtime lead guitarist Dan Spitz.
 It was also the second album Bush worked on with producer Dave Jerden, as he also produced Symbol of Salvation for Bush's previous band, Armored Saint.
-The album marked the band's departure from the fast-paced thrash metal sound, with hints of genres such as alternative rock, grunge, and groove metal being incorporated into their sound.

 Overview

 The album, produced by the band and Dave Jerden, includes the singles "Only", "Room for One More", "Black Lodge" and "Hy Pro Glo".
 Jerden was known for producing the likes of Alice in Chains and Jane's Addiction.
 With the departure of lead vocalist Joey Belladonna, the album marked a significant revision in the band's sound.
-The fast-paced thrash metal sound slowed down and hints of alternative rock, grunge, and groove metal were incorporated into their sound.
+Their earlier fast-paced thrash metal style was de-emphasized, with a new focus on relatively slower tempos and hints of alternative rock, grunge, and groove metal.

-During the recording of the album, the band produced the songs "Poison My Eyes" and a cover of the Smiths song "London" (both would be featured on the soundtracks to the movies Last Action Hero and Airheads, respectively).
+During the recording of the album, the band produced the songs "Poison My Eyes" and a cover of the Smiths song "London" (both would be featured on film soundtracks for Last Action Hero and Airheads, respectively).